revbayes/revbayes.github.io/tutorials/pps_morpho/index.md

 and can be used for an analysis.
 In this way, PPS provides the absolute fit of an evolutionary model to a given data set.

-In this tutorial, we will walk through how to use PPS to detemine the fit of a model to a data set of Hyaenodontidae taken from {% cite Egi2005 %}.
+In this tutorial, we will walk through how to use PPS to determine the fit of a model to a data set of Hyaenodontidae taken from {% cite Egi2005 %}.
 We will test two models in this tutorial.
 Each test is completely seperate from the other as we are determining the absolute fit of the model to the data set.